miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Changed active discpline durations to fit better to graphic effect.
 +Improved stat messages for Auspex, Fortidude, Potence and Protean.
 +Changed Close to the Beast history because of wolf warform issues.
-+Shortened Bat's Communion to work with Beastmistress history too.
++Reduced Bat's Communion duration and prolonged Brainwipe duration.
 +Added Blood Malady effect to supernaturals immune to Blood Theft.
++Restored Faith Heal and combined Mind Shield and Shield of Faith.
++Renamed Holy Sight to Vision and fixed Divine Light cross texture.
 Made indirect disciplines not traceable and NPCs comfort loud ones.
 Fixed disciplines for non-humans and Protean claw effects and icons.
 Renamed Bloodsuckers' to Bats' Communion and Purge to Blood Purge.